 Due to the numerous violations and the previous criminal conviction (environmental crimes), the court asked the company to do the following:

-All these additional punishments resulted from the probation violation, and Judge Seitz also gave another three years probation period.
+All these additional punishments resulted from the probation violation, and Judge Seitz gave another three years of probation.

 This trash dumping is not Carnival Cruise’s first rodeo, and this practice has continued since 1993.
-However, it is surprising that one of the company’s employees who, in 2013, reported the company’s malpractices where the ship’s waste pipe had direct access to the sea without the waste getting treated onboard.
+However, it is surprising that one of the company’s employees, in 2013, reported the company’s malpractices where the ship’s waste pipe had direct access to the sea without the waste getting treated onboard.

 Judge Seitz stood firm in her belief that cruise ships must be accountable for all the damages they cause.
 She threatened the firm that she would not allow access to U.S. ports for docking.
 Such legal measures pushed the company to disclose all the violations and agree to ensure that these illegal practices stop in the future.

-From the case above, you would’ve realized how cruise ship common carriers get away with a lot of things until severe legal action follows.
+From the case above, you would’ve realized how cruise ship common carriers get away with many things until severe legal action follows.
 This is an incident of environmental violations, but what about the cases where individuals get involved?